 Suzie Cappa Art Center believes:

-Creative expression fosters personal growth and self-esteem.
-Recognition of creative efforts by others gives the artist a feeling of worth that carries over into all areas of his/her life.
+- Creative expression fosters personal growth and self-esteem.
+Recognition of creative efforts by others gives the artist a feeling of worth that carries over into all areas of their life.